jeanfeydy/geomloss/doc/api/geomloss.rst

   - Our `ShapeMI2018 paper <https://hal.archives-ouvertes.fr/hal-01827184/>`_,
     which puts the three geometric loss functions in a **common framework**.
+  - Aude Genevay's `PhD thesis <https://audeg.github.io/publications/these_aude.pdf>`_,
+    which provides an in-depth study of the **statistical properties** of Sinkhorn divergences.
   - Bernhard Schmitzer's `sparse scaling paper <https://arxiv.org/abs/1610.06519>`_, which introduced the first **multiscale Sinkhorn loop**.